John Wilson: a great British conductor, equally at home with Hollywood Golden Age and English classical gems

 Who is John Wilson?

 John Wilson, a BBC Proms favourite, is a British conductor, arranger and musical scholar probably best known for his hugely popular programmes of light music - which he often performs with his own ensemble, the John Wilson Orchestra.
 But, as a guest conductor of several leading orchestras (including Associate Guest Conductor of the BBC Scottish Symphony Orchestra), he is also comfortable with standard classical repertoire.
-Last year he caused a stir at the BBC Proms with his re-established orchestra, The Sinfonia of London, and a programme conjuring up the world of fin-de-siècle Vienna.
+In 2021 he caused a stir at the BBC Proms with his re-established orchestra, the Sinfonia of London, and a programme conjuring up the world of fin-de-siècle Vienna.
 And he is outspoken about his desire to avoid being pigeonholed.

-How old is John Wilson?
+How old is conductor John Wilson?

-John Wilson was born in 1972, in Gateshead,
+John Wilson was born in 1972, in Gateshead, Tyne and Wear.

 How did John Wilson get into music?